 Biography

-Music from the heart and spirit, music for the imagination.
+Music from the heart, music for the imagination.

 Born in London England lived in Liverpool via South Africa before settling in Brighton.
-He has been playing tenor and soprano saxophone for many years in a wide range of genre’s; blues, jazz, soul jazz, rock, world, and mostly ‘free improvisation’.
-He has also for the last 20 years been playing world flutes and in particular the shakuhachi (Japanese bamboo flute)
+He has been playing tenor/ soprano saxophones and flutes for many years in a wide range of genre’s; blues, ‘jazz’, Afro/Latin jazz, rock, world music and mainly ‘free improvisation’.
+For the last 25 years he has also been playing Native American flutes and the shakuhachi (Japanese bamboo flute) in a more meditative direction to his ‘free improvisations.

-Based in the south of England, Hearn is one of Britain’s most vibrant musicians on the creative music scene today, he is seriously overlooked and has led many inspired bands including, Hoboko, Kasanga, Ten Men, Hipnosis, Up Down And Strange, Amigos, Planet Earth Ensemble, Jump Street, Tetragon, Steam, Torque, Organ-ics, and AKIMA who sometimes collaborated with a troupe of African Yoruba bata’ drum masters with great success.
+Based in the south of England, Hearn is one of Britain’s most creatively vibrant musicians on the creative music scene today, he is seriously overlooked and has led many inspired bands including, Hoboko, Kasanga, Ten Men, Hipnosis, Up Down And Strange, Amigos, Planet Earth Ensemble, Jump Street, Tetragon, Steam, Torque, Organ-ics, and Akima where he sometimes collaborated with a troupe of African Yoruba bata’ drum masters with great success.
 Stints with America jazz singer Joe Lee Wilson, Vibraphonist Johnny Lytle and r’n’b legend Tommy Brown.
-One of his main interests is improvisational ‘sonic sculptures’ which is most evident in his work with his trio TORQUE with legendary drummer the late Steve Harris and the extaordinary Canadian guitarist Jim Black and of course the ground breaking ‘shape shifting’ ensemble ZAUM and a ‘free’ improv trio with bassist Olie Brice and drummer Milo Fell, that trio led to a duo of saxophone and drums with Milo Fell (Hearn and Fell) playing spontaneously improvised music in the moment now!
+One of his interests is improvisational ‘sonic sculptures’ which is most evident in his work with his trio TORQUE with legendary drummer the late Steve Harris and the extaordinary Canadian guitarist Jim Black and of course the ground breaking ‘shape shifting’ ensemble ZAUM also his ‘free’ improv trio with bassist Olie Brice and drummer Milo Fell……His main interest is in total improvisation from a whisper to a roar!

-“Geoff Hearn is blessed with a big passionate sound and his saxophone playing is always informed by the highest quality of solo lyricism and a profound grasp of group values, his music covers everything from the blues to the furthest reaches of free improvisation.
+“Geoff Hearn is blessed with a big passionate sound and his playing is always informed by the highest quality of solo lyricism and a profound grasp of group values, his music covers everything from the blues to world music to the furthest reaches of free improvisation.
 He plays tenor saxophone with a deep earthy ‘gritty’ searching visceral energy rooted in the blues and jazz, his soulful and urgent sound draws the listener into a direct and joyful exploration of the outer edges of free improvisation and into a sound world that is both entirely his own yet steeped in the tradition.
+His many ‘world’ flutes explore ancient world tribal cultures on a magical spiritual quest.
 To hear him play is to be taken on a journey toward the very essence of music making”

 (Professor Michael Tucker – Jazz Journal)